sensei-hacker/inavwiki/Modes.md

 Provides a means of flipping over a multicopter that has crash landed upside down, by using the roll or pitch sticks.

 ### USER

-Also known as `PinIO` , when broken out on many flight controllers.
+These are shown as USER1 & USER2 & USER3 & USER4 and also known as `PinIO` , when broken out on many flight controllers.
-The four USER selection are generic in nature.
+The four USER selections are generic in nature.
 But are often used for certain functions, depending on what the flight controller manufacturer decides to place on that mode.

 **e.g.**
 - Some FC manufactures have `USER 1` as a VTX power switch.
 Which includes the electronic hardware, to power ON and OFF your HD or Analogue VTX.